 All students residing in the residence halls participate in one of our Meal Plans unless they choose not to because they meet eligibility requirements.
 NOTE: There is not a separate winter term plan.
 The fall meal plan ends and the spring plan begins mid-January.
+Additional information about Pacific Dining Services can be found here.
 Meal Plans Rates

 Meal Plans (Plans 1-4)